Having the best organic swaddling blankets is ESSENTIAL for newborns to feel comfy and be able to sleep well.

 A velcro swaddle is another great easy-to-use option for swaddling.
 This product is a great choice for those who are looking for an easier alternative compared to blankets.

-Having a velcro strap design that goes across the body of your little one, this also makes it easy to tighten or loosen the fit to whatever suits best!
+With a velcro strap design that goes across the body of your little one, it makes it easy to tighten or loosen the fit to whatever suits best!

 This is made out of muslin, making it breathable and lightweight.
 Although if you’re looking for a more warming option that’s as comfy and soft, the SwaddleMe Original Swaddle is also a great non-organic option.